ktriviso/movable-ink/README.md

 ERROR: The wunderground API coordinates are not very accurate in regards to pinpointing the city
 RESOLUTION: Not resolved, This would not be an ideal 3rd Party API for production

-ERROR: Errors when using .env file to secure api key, see below:

-Failed to load http://api.wunderground.com/api/undefined/geolookup/q/40.7492582,-73.97868129999999.json: The 'Access-Control-Allow-Origin' header has a value 'http://www.wunderground.com' that is not equal to the supplied origin.
-Origin 'http://localhost:3000' is therefore not allowed access.
-Have the server send the header with a valid value, or, if an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.
-RESOLUTION: Not resolved